oVirt/ovirt-site/source/community/index.md

 If you'd like to contribute code to oVirt, visit the [Developer section](/develop/) of the site for guidelines.
 All of our projects use git and are hosted at [https://github.com/oVirt](https://github.com/oVirt/).

-We also have an [overview](https://github.com/oVirt/ovirt-site/blob/dashpanel/dashpanel-ovirt.md) of all open issues and PRs for oVirt on GitHub.

 ## Testing

 We're always eager to have new contributors to the [oVirt Quality Assurance](/develop/qa/index.html) project, no matter your experience level.